Welcome to the world of Avios points!

 This page answers a few of the questions that newcomers to Avios often ask.
 Click on the blue links to be taken to websites with more information or relevant Head for Points articles.

-- you should join all four schemes – they are free, and each has different earning and spending opportunities
+- you can join all four schemes – they are free, and each has different earning and spending opportunities

 - you can move Avios points between the schemes for free using the ‘Combine My Avios’ function which each site has